begin-theadventure/lutris-scripts/lutris-scripts/Titanfall 2/Steam/EA App/Readme.md

 ## Tutorial
 Hey!

-This is a tutorial on how to play the Northstar client on Linux with Lutris+Wine.
+This is a tutorial on how to play the Titanfall 2 on Linux with Lutris+Wine.

-I made a [script](https://github.com/begin-theadventure/lutris-scripts/releases/tag/Northstar) for Lutris that will set the prefix.
+I made a [script](https://github.com/begin-theadventure/lutris-scripts/releases/tag/Titanfall-2) for Lutris that will set the prefix.

 It's based on [Titanfall 2](https://lutris.net/games/titanfall-2), the [EA App](https://lutris.net/games/ea-desktop) scripts and this [Reddit post](https://www.reddit.com/r/linux_gaming/comments/qhq3pn/ea_desktop_finally_working).

-If you already already have the game files install the client first, if not do it for later but if you do then just skip it.

-You can do it manually (extract the zip file and drop everything in the game folder), using my auto shell [script](https://github.com/begin-theadventure/northstar-upllers/releases) or [Viper](https://github.com/0neGal/viper/releases).

 Steps:

 1. Click + near "Search games".
-2. Choose "Install from a local install [script](https://github.com/begin-theadventure/lutris-scripts/releases/download/Northstar/northstar-client-steam-ea-app.json)" and open it.
-After succesful installation, launch.
+2. Choose "Install from a local install [script](https://github.com/begin-theadventure/lutris-scripts/releases/download/Titanfall-2/titanfall-2-client-steam-ea-app.json)" and open it.
+After succesful installation, click Launch.
 3. Changing settings to save resources and some bugs (you can skip this).

     Log in to Steam.
 I couldn't log in with the QR code, so I used my login and password.
 A restart may be needed.